-At 31 December 2020, based on a combination of collective and individual assessment of receivables, there are impaired insurance receivables of RM10,712,000 (2019: RM8,729,000).
+At 31 December 2021, based on a combination of collective and individual assessment of receivables, there are impaired insurance receivables of RM7,825,000 (2020: RM10,711,000).
 For assets to be classified as "past-due and impaired", indicators of objective evidence of impairment are contractual payments in arrears for more than 90 days.
 In addition, full impairment is made on insurance receivables exhibiting objective evidence of impairment such as outstanding debts exceeding 180 days.
-The Company records impairment allowance for insurance receivables in separate "allowance for impairment" account.
+The Company records impairment allowance for insurance receivables in a separate "allowance for impairment" account.